 Now, it is time to master the art of hair chalking.
 Learn the steps below:

 - If you are blessed with amazing black hair, this is the time you need to get prepared by washing your hair with a good clarifying shampoo (to eliminate all the greasy stuff) and drying it partially with a soft towel.
-If your scalp is absolutely clean, you can just dampen your hair slightly.
+If your scalp is clean, you can dampen your hair slightly.
 However, blond or brunette beauties should skip this step and start with dry hair only.

 - Once the strands are saturated enough with the chosen colors and you are satisfied with the look, let them air-dry completely.